mikkrieg/Galactic-age/README.md

 1. Clone this repository to your local machine
 2. Open the top level directory of the project
 3. Make sure npm is installed on your machine
-4. Run "npm install"
+4. Run "npm install" in the terminal, this will install everything npm needs for this project
-5. Run "npm run build"
+5. Run "npm run build" in the terminal, this will build the project and create the dist folder
-6. Navigate to the dist folder and open index.html in your browser
+6. Run "npm run start" in the terminal, this will begin the live dev server to let you view the project
+7. To run any tests with jest, use the terminal command "npm test".
+This will run a test and display its results in the terminal
+    * If you have the jest extension installed, simply click on the jest icon at the bottom of the screen to see what tests are being ran

 ## Known Bugs